ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 ## What is Marching Squares

-Alright, so unless you an ultra-nerd like me you've probably never of the algorithm before.
-So let me explain the problem we are trying to solve a bit.
-We have as grid of values we want to separate these points 2 groups, and to make it simple we will be using just be using 0's and 1's.
-If we just draw these points it would look something like this.
+Alright, so unless you an ultra-nerd like me you've probably never heard of the algorithm before.
+So let me explain the problem we are trying to solve.
+We have a grid of values we want to separate into points 2 groups, and to make it simple we will be using just be using 0's and 1's.
+If we just draw these points as squares it would look something like this.

 <div style="text-align: center;">
     <img src="/assets/blog/2020-11-04-Marching_Squares-Algorithm/no-lines-example.png" class="img-bordered" style="max-height: 300px">
 </div>
-Just looking at that image I bet you immediately the image into 2 groups.
-Pretty amazing how our brain does that, but but unfortunately computers aren't as straightforward.\
+Just looking at that image I bet you immediately separate the image into 2 groups.
+Pretty amazing how our brain does that, but unfortunately computers aren't as straightforward.\
-What we want the computer to do is draw a line separating the 2 groups.
-No gaps, and it needs to be done fast enough to see live like the animation above.
-This is where the Marching Squares algorithm.
+What we want the computer to do the same thing by drawing a line separating the 2 groups.
+No gaps allowed, and it needs to be done fast enough to see live, like the animation above.
+This is the goal of the Marching Squares algorithm.
 If you looked at each group of 4 squares, and drew a line according to the this guide, you would come out with a perfect separation between the 2 groups.